Surveys show that about 2 out of 3 B2B vendors use white papers.

 Reason #6: You can’t submit video to a management team

 Consider your intended prospects.
-Do you really expect them to submit a video to their management team?
+Do you really expect they can submit a video to their management team?

 Do you want them to get laughed out of the boardroom?

-Most business people don’t have final signoff to spend dozens of thousands of dollars.
-So they must get their requests approved by other people.
+Most business people don’t have final signoff to spend that much on a strategic purchase.
+So they must get their requests approved by other managers.

-If they submit a video instead of a proposal, their managers will likely question their ability to do their jobs.
+If they submit a 3-minute video instead of a thorough proposal, their managers will probably question their ability to do their jobs.

-Reality check: Complex B2B sales are not made by watching videos around a boardroom table.
+Reality check: Big, complex B2B sales are not made by watching videos around a boardroom table.

 The bottom line